mbuczko/cerber-oauth2-provider/README.md

 ### clients

-`(create-client [info redirects & [grants scopes approved?]])`
+`(create-client [info redirects grants scopes enabled? approved?])`

 Used to create new OAuth client, where:
-- info is a non-validated info string (typically client's app name or URL to client's homepage)
+- `info` is a non-validated info string (typically client's app name or URL to client's homepage)
-- redirects is a validated vector of approved redirect-uris.
+- `redirects` is a validated vector of approved redirect-uris.
 Note that for security reasons redirect-uri provided with token request should match one of these entries.
-- grants is an optional vector of allowed grants: "authorization\_code", "token", "password" or "client\_credentials". if nil - all grants are allowed.
+- `grants` is vector of allowed grants: "authorization\_code", "token", "password" or "client\_credentials". if nil - all grants are allowed.
-- scopes is an optional vector of OAuth scopes that client may request an access to
+- `scopes` is vector of OAuth scopes that client may request an access to
+- `enabled?` decides whether client should be auto-enabled or not.
+It's false by default which means client is not able to request for tokens.
-- approved? is an optional parameter deciding whether client should be auto-approved or not.
+- `approved?` decides whether client should be auto-approved or not.
 It's false by default which means that client needs user's approval when requesting access to protected resource.

 Example: